Most police forces adopt new speeding guidelines

 "There is evidence to show that if people are sent on educational courses, rather than being punished with a fine and penalty points on their driving licence, they are less likely to reoffend in the future," an Acpo spokeswoman said.

 "Clearly if someone is breaking the speed limit outside a school when the children are coming out at 3.15pm, it's a no brainer and they would be punished.
-But if it is 3am and there's no-one on the streets, there is a degree of discretion."'A chance to reflect'
+But if it is 3am and there's no-one on the streets, there is a degree of discretion."

 But Joel Hickman, spokesman for road safety charity Brake, said the new proposals "sent out the wrong message" and were "simply a way of making money" - a charge denied by Road Safety Minister Mike Penning.